 So what are pollinators?
 Why they are important?
 How do we garden and support our local pollinators?

 Let’s start with the question: what are pollinators?
 Well, pollinators are animals and insects that fertilize plants by carrying pollen from one plant to another.
 Pollinators can be bees, birds, butterflies, wasps, moths, and even flies, lizards and humans.

 Pollinators fertilize flowers by bringing the pollen from the male part of the flower to the female part of the flower.
 Without fertilization, the flowers cannot reproduce or produce fruit.
 Meaning, without pollinators, many plants would not be able to reproduce or produce fruit.
 That can affect our food supply since all fruits and vegetables come from fertilized flowers of their respective plants.

 Role of plants and pollinators.
 How are they related?

 Plants, in return, provide food and nectar for pollinators.
 These are nectar plants.
+Nectar plants are usually plants that flower and even better, are native plants that flower.
 Certain plants also host the offspring of pollinators, specifically butterflies.
 These are host plants.

 Nectar Plants = Food for pollinators